 Let’s start with the feds.
-To obtain a federal employer identification number, file Form SS-4 with the Internal Revenue Service.
-Download Form SS-4.
-Download the SS-4 Instructions.
+To obtain a federal employer identification number (EIN), file Form SS-4 with the Internal Revenue Service.
+Download Form SS-4 and the SS-4 Instructions.

-Sole proprietors who do not have employees, who are not required to file information returns; who do not have a retirement plan for themselves; and who are not required to pay federal excise taxes in connection with their business generally may use their Social Security number as their federal taxpayer identification number.
+Sole proprietors who do not have employees, who are not required to file information returns; who do not have a retirement plan for themselves; and who are not required to pay federal excise taxes in connection with their business generally may use their Social Security number as their Federal Taxpayer Identification Number (FTIN).

 Now, the state.

-A business must obtain a Minnesota tax identification number if it is required to file information returns for income tax purposes, has employees, makes taxable sales, or owes use tax on its purchases.
-Most businesses need a Minnesota tax ID number; however, a sole proprietorship that does not have any of these tax obligations does not.
+A business must obtain a Minnesota Tax Identification Number if it is required to file information returns for income tax purposes, has employees, makes taxable sales, provides taxable services, or owes use tax on its purchases.
+Most businesses need a Minnesota Tax ID number; however, a sole proprietorship that does not have any of these tax obligations does not.